tytydraco/yessleep/out/The_Girl_in_the_Yellow_Dress_Part_I_Just_Now_On_the_Road.md

 I get out to search for my brother, I call his phone again and again, straight to voicemail, typical.

 I nearly trip over people having sex out in the grass, they remained unbothered.
-I awkwardly nod at random greetings I get from today people who swear they know me.
+I awkwardly nod at random greetings I get from tipsy people who swear they know me.

 I scream my brother's name over the music in vain, no one can hear me and the one guy that responded was not even named Miguel.